Complete Golf Store Business Logo

 • Getting comfortable with different types of swings.

-How to Practice Golf Swing Takeaway?
+How to Practice the Swing Takeaway?

-To practice takeaway, you need to perfect your posture.
-If the posture is good, then you are off to a good start.
+If the posture is good, you are off to a good start.
 After that, you always need to make sure that the club shaft is parallel to your toe line at the end of the takeaway.
 Finally, you want the toe of your clubhead to be pointing to the sky.
 These three components will ensure that your takeaway and overall swing will be better.

-One simple trick to check everything is correct was introduced by Ashley Mayo, the director of Golf Brand and senior editor at the Golf Digest golf magazine.
+One simple trick to check everything is correct was introduced by Ashley Mayo, the director of Golf Brand and senior editor at the Golf Digest magazine.
 The drill consists of doing normal practice swings (at a driving range for example); when the club reaches the end of the takeaway, pause to check that the club is in the correct position (shaft parallel to toe line and clubhead toe pointing to the sky).
 Then, you proceed with the swing.
 All it takes is a slight pause to make sure everything is correct.

 How Do Beginners Learn the Golf Swing?